-Prep for the arrival of a baby, whether the first or a subsequent one, with these easy freezer meals for new moms and dads.
+Prep for the arrival of a baby with these easy freezer meals for new moms and dads.
 These are great to stock your own freezer, or to send to a friend or family member to make for you to make eating easier during those postpartum days.

 Freezer Meals for New Moms and Dads

 This post contains all of my favorite easy meals to make-ahead and freeze.
 They can be shared with a toddler or big kid if you have an older sibling at home too.
 They’re great options to prep for yourself if you have energy or to send to a friend or family member to make for you.

 These are also the options I turn to if I’m part of a Meal Train for a friend or loved one.

 Savory Muffins to Freeze Ahead

 These muffins are easy to make, have a nice dose of veggies, and freeze and thaw really well.
 I like to thaw frozen muffins overnight in the fridge or more quickly at room temperature, and heat in 15 second increments in the fridge.
 I love these as a parent since they are nutritious, but also easy to eat with one hand.
 And they pair well with soups and salads, or just sliced fruit.

 Easy Veggie Muffins

 I like to grate the carrot on a box grater and cut the top of each broccoli floret off and finely dice with a knife.
 Avoid the stems since they won’t blend into the batter as well.